Apple iPhone 16 Pro Max vs Sony Xperia 1 VI

 Frequently Asked Questions

-Apple iPhone 16 Pro Max excels if you value largest iphone display ever at 6.9 inches with ultra-thin borders.
-Sony Xperia 1 VI is better if you prioritize exclusive 85-170mm true continuous optical zoom lens.
-Pick based on your budget and daily use.
+Apple iPhone 16 Pro Max is the better choice if you prioritize largest iphone display ever at 6.9 inches with ultra-thin borders.
+Sony Xperia 1 VI wins if you value exclusive 85-170mm true continuous optical zoom lens.
+Both are rated highly (4.7★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure